spencerkinney/anthropic-cua-starter/README.md

 ## Alternative Methods

-If you don't want to use natural language, you can directly control the computer:
+If you don't want to use the prebuilt `prompt()` function, you can directly control the computer:

 ```python
 computer.left_click(200, 200)  # Click at x,y coordinates